-To develop an understanding of the major biomolecules found in living organisms, the control and regulation of protein structure and function, enzyme kinetics, nucleic acid, lipids and membrane transport, biochemical evolution and introduction to carbohydrates and metabolism.
+To develop an understanding of the major biomolecules found in living organisms, the control and regulation of protein structure and function,

 BIOLOGY 101 - General Biology I (3 credit units)

 This course is an introduction to general biology principles.
 Emphasis will be on the influence biological system will have at a cellular (and molecular) level on biological functioning of living systems.
 The course includes laboratory aspects of general biology, it is organization and biodiversity.
 Emphasis will also be on the genetic mechanisms influencing the organization of biological system at cellular and molecular levels.